SushmaPrabhu13/labworks/README.md

-**Q1.Develop a program to display grayscale image using read and write operation.**
+**Q1).Develop a program to display grayscale image using read and write operation.**

+**Description**
-Description Grayscaling is the process of converting an image from other color spaces e.g RGB, CMYK, HSV, etc. to shades of gray.
+Grayscaling is the process of converting an image from other color spaces e.g RGB, CMYK, HSV, etc. to shades of gray.
 It varies between complete black and complete white.
 Importance of grayscaling Dimension reduction: For e.g. In RGB images there are three color channels and has three dimensions while grayscaled images are single dimensional.
 Reduces model complexity: Consider training neural